 Transferable skills are the personal skills you have acquired during your education and professional life, such as leadership skills, teaching, project management and organization, research and information management, written and oral communication skills, and so on, with an emphasis on career development and professional development (see some of the courses instanced below).
 Please note that requests for exemption need to be substantiated from your CV and/or relevant certificates.

-A special opportunity to earn credits for transferrable skills is to follow a valorisation training (2 ECTS).
+A special opportunity to earn credits for transferrable skills is to follow a valorisation training (2 EC).
 Valorisation entails the creation of social and/or economic value from scientific knowledge for domains outside the scholarly community (societal relevance) and is an important way to make your research profitable for a wider non-specialist audience.
 More information on our valorisation policy, including best practices, can be found in the VU Valorisation Guide / VU Valorisatiegids.
-As a follow-up to this training, extra credits can be earned by a valorisation project linked to your PhD project (6 ECTS).
+As a follow-up to this training, extra credits can be earned by a valorisation project linked to your PhD project (6 EC).

 For terms and conditions, please contact our faculty's valorisation officer, C.R.
 (Miranda) van Holland (firstname.lastname@example.org).